chris-cozy/Code-Manual/README.md

-# Code Snippets
+# Code Manual 📖
 <h2>Description</h2>
 <br>
 A collection of useful code snippets and scripts for later reference.
 <br>

 A conglomeration of various language notes and general concepts for easy access.
 The **purpose** of this repository is to have a convenient access to language basics for all of the languages I have utilized.
 The ease-of-access allows for smoother development within those languages.
+A manual of sorts for personal use when coding.

 <br>
 <h2>Table of Contents</h2>